Worl0r/Semantic_Segmentation_U-NET/README.md

 * The learning rate : *INIT_LR = 0.000001*

-* The type of the threshold to create the masks from the original images : *THRESHOLD_TYPE = "mean"*
+* The type of the threshold to create the segmentation masks from the original images in case of binary classification : *THRESHOLD_TYPE = "mean"*

 * The number of randomly selected images from the testing set used for the validation : *SELECTED_IMAGE_TEST = 10*